Fry's Electronics

 Fry's Electronics was an American big-box store chain.
-It was headquartered in San Jose, California in Silicon Valley.
-Fry's retailed software, consumer electronics, household appliances, cosmetics, tools, toys, accessories, magazines, technical books, snack foods, electronic components and computer hardware.
-Fry's had in-store computer repair and custom computer building services.
+It was headquartered in San Jose, California, in Silicon Valley.
+Fry's retailed software, consumer electronics, household appliances, cosmetics, tools, toys, accessories, magazines, technical books, snack foods, electronic components, and computer hardware, in addition to offering in-store computer repair and custom computer building services.

-Fry's began with one store in Sunnyvale, California and expanded to 34 stores in nine states at its peak in 2019.
+Fry's began with one store in Sunnyvale, California, and expanded to 34 stores in nine states at its peak in 2019.

 On February 24, 2021, Fry's announced the immediate and permanent closure of all of its stores.
 A statement posted on its website cited "changes in the retail industry and the challenges posed by the COVID-19 pandemic".

 History

 In 1972, Charles Fry sold the Fry's Supermarkets chain based in California for US$14 million to Dillons.
-He gave a portion of the proceeds, around $1 million, to each of his sons, John (who had worked as the IT manager for the supermarket chain), W. Randolph (who goes by the nickname "Randy"), and David, none of whom had much interest in grocery-store retailing.
+He gave a portion of the proceeds, around $1 million, to each of his sons, John (who had worked as the IT manager for the supermarket chain), W. Randolph (who goes by the nickname "Randy"), and David, none of whom had much interest in grocery store retailing.
 Instead, on May 17, 1985, they joined together with a fourth partner, John's former girlfriend Kathryn Kolder, to open the first Fry's Electronics store at a 20000 ft2 site in Sunnyvale, California.
 Today, Fry's Food and Drug stores are owned and operated by Kroger, and are not affiliated with Fry's Electronics, although they have similar logos.

 John's idea was to use the model of grocery retailing, with which the brothers were familiar, to sell computer and electronics supplies.
 The original Sunnyvale store (located near the intersection of Oakmead Parkway and Lakeside Drive) stocked numerous high-tech supplies such as integrated circuits, test and measurement equipment, and computer components, as well as software and various other types of consumer electronics.
 The store was one of the few retail outlets in the country that sold off-the-shelf microprocessors, such as the Intel 80286.
 The store also sold T-shirts, technical books, potato chips, and magazines, including Playboy.
 At first, roughly half the store was stocked with groceries, including fresh produce, but the groceries section quickly diminished to displays of soft drinks and snack foods.
 The store billed itself as "The One-Stop Shop for the Silicon Valley Professional", as one could buy both electronics and groceries (computer chips and potato chips) at the same time.
-Most components from most OEMs, were available for purchase, to assemble a desktop computer, à la carte.
+Most components from most OEMs were available for purchase.